 Who is the Best CS:GO Player Today?

 Lebron James is the greatest basketball player of all time.
-He is better than Kobe Bryant.
-He is better than Michael Jordan.
-That might not sit well with all readers, but the fact of the matter is that the best basketball players of today are plain and simple better than the best basketball players of 10 years ago, who are better than the best from 20 years ago.
+Better than Kobe Bryant, and Michael Jordan.
+That might not sit well with all readers, but the fact of the matter is that the best basketball players of today are plain and simple better than the best basketball players of 10 years ago.

 Esports is no different.
-The strength of competition in today’s Counter-Strike scene is considerably steeper than anything seen in years past and as such, players need to be more skilled than ever in order to stand above the pack for any length of time.
+The strength of competition in today’s Counter-Strike scene is considerably steeper than anything seen in years past.
+As such, players need to be more skilled than ever in order to stand above the pack for any length of time.

 If “greatness” is defined by pure technical prowess, then it doesn’t get any better right now than Oleksandr “s1mple” Kostyliev.